avaframe/AvaFrame/docs/moduleIn3Utils.rst

 		The channel can be added by either adding a 'channel layer' (max thickness=channel depth) on top of the topography (``topoAdd=True``) or by cutting them into the original topography (``topoAdd=False``).
-	* **in case of the parabola topography, a Dam can be added by setting ``dam=True``.**
+	* **in case of the parabola topography, a dam can be added by setting ``dam=True``.**

 This modules returns a 3D plot of the generated topography as well as an .asc file of the DEM data.
 The input parameters are defined in the respective configuration file ``in3Utils.generateTopoCfg.ini``.
 Detailed information on the individual functions used to create the topographies can be found in :py:mod:`in3Utils.generateTopo`

 To run
 ------

 * first go to ``AvaFrame/avaframe``
-* copy ``in3Utils/generateTopoCfg.ini`` to ``in3Utils/local_generateTopoCfg.ini`` and set the desired parameter values (if not, the default values are used)
+* copy ``in3Utils/generateTopoCfg.ini`` to
+  ``in3Utils/local_generateTopoCfg.ini`` and set the desired parameter values (if not, the default values are used)
 * run::

 	python3 runScripts/runGenerateTopo.py